First Friday Gallery Night

 Both “Music Heals” and “Dust & Water” exhibits continue.
 The first features photography from Samite’s work with former child soldiers and AIDS orphans, the later exhibit features his photographs from East Africa and his hand carved wooden bowls and platters.
 Samite will give a gallery talk on the “Music Heals” exhibit at 7:30 pm.

 Benjamin Peters (120 the Commons)

-CAP Artspace (171 State/MLK St. The Commons -enter at Ticket Center/Visitor Center.)
+CAP Artspace (171 State/MLK St. The Commons – enter at Visitor Center)